Ifechukwudaniel/Oracles/Inbound-Oracles/Push/README.md

 ![Diagram](https://github.com/Ifechukwudaniel/Oracles/assets/47566579/01617caf-887e-433d-a9a5-8c79dd317197)

-In essence, there are nodes that report the latest price of each of the following assets in USD:
+In essence, there are nodes that report the latest price of each of the following assets in USD .
+The node is simulated by  yarn run watch-prices command :
 ```
 [
     "bitcoin",